 lebrun

-Marie Therese Chassaing
+Marie Therese Chassaing (Toye, Mamish)

-also: Toye · mamish
+also: Toye · Mamish

-1850 1930–2010 2050
+1850 1920–2010 2050

 After the family’s 1968-or-so emigration she made a second career as a seamstress in New York.
-She sewed for Ann Lowe — the African-American couturier who had designed Jackie Bouvier’s 1953 wedding gown and the rest of the Bouvier family’s dresses, and one of the great unsung talents of mid-century American fashion — and later for the Haitian-American designer Norma Kamali.
+She sewed for Ann Lowe — the African-American couturier who had designed Jackie Bouvier’s 1953 wedding gown and the rest of the Bouvier family’s dresses, and one of the great unsung talents of mid-century American fashion — and later for the designer Norma Kamali.
 Toye had a fine pair of hands and a quiet professional name in fashion houses two of America’s most famous brides would have recognized.

 Like Serge she was cremated rather than buried at her death.
 Her father was Leroy Chassaing; her mother Marguerite Valcin.